jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

-(1) The Bank may publish or disclose any information or data supplied in accordance with section 156C only if— (a) the information or data is available to the public under any Act or is otherwise publicly available information; or (b) the information or data is in a statistical or summary form; or (c) the publication or disclosure of the information or data is for the purposes of, or in connection with, the exercise of powers conferred by this Act; or
+(1) The Bank may publish or disclose any information or data supplied in accordance with section 156C only if— (a) the information or data is available to the public under any Act or is otherwise publicly available information; or (b) the information or data is in a statistical or summary form; or (c) the publication or disclosure of the information or data is for the purposes of, or in connection with, the performance or exercise of any function, power, or duty conferred or imposed on the Bank by this Act or any other legislation; or
-  (d) the publication or disclosure of the information or data is to any central bank, authority, or body in any other country that exercises functions that correspond with, or are similar to, those conferred on the Bank under this Act, and the Bank is satisfied that the information or data will be used by that central bank, authority, or body for the purpose of exercising those functions; or
+  (d) the publication or disclosure of the information or data is under subpart 3 of Part 6 of the Reserve Bank of New Zealand Act 2021 (which relates to information sharing); or
   (e) the publication or disclosure of the information or data is to any person who the Bank is satisfied has a proper interest in receiving the information; or
   (f) the publication or disclosure of the information or data is with the consent of the person to whom the information relates or of the person to whom the information is confidential.
 (2) The Bank must not publish or disclose information or data under subsection (1)﻿(d) or (e) unless the Bank is satisfied that satisfactory provision exists to protect the confidentiality of that information or data.